How to Automate Tasks in SQL Server Management Studio

 1. Enable SQL Server Agent

 SQL Server Agent is the backbone of task automation in SSMS.
-To enable it:
+To use it, ensure it’s enabled and running:

 - Open SSMS and connect to your SQL Server instance.

-- In the Object Explorer, locate the SQL Server Agent node.
+- In the Object Explorer, expand the SQL Server Agent node.

-- If the agent is stopped, right-click on it and select Start.
+- If the agent is stopped, right-click it and select Start.

-Note: SQL Server Agent is only available in the Standard, Developer, and Enterprise editions of SQL Server.
+Note: SQL Server Agent is not available in SQL Server Express Edition.

 - In the New Job window: